viam-modules/viam-camera-oak/README.md

 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

-### Check your Python version (for local installs and non-AArch64 robots)
+### Locally installing the module

+If you do not want to use the Viam registry, you can use the module from source [here](https://github.com/viamrobotics/viam-camera-oak).

-If you installed the module locally or if your robot is using a non-AArch64 board, you must verify that your system Python3 is compatible with Viam.
+You must, however, verify that your system Python3 is compatible with Viam to run the module locally.
 Open a terminal on your robot, and run the following commands to check its Python and pip versions:

 ```console
 sudo python3 --version